hstarmans/hexastorm/developer.md

 creates a conflict with the pin select of SPI1.

 ## Arducam
+Laser spots are measured using the arducam UC-621.
+There is a binary available for 64 bit, this binary only works on the GNU/Linux 11 (bullseye).
+No sources are available and it cannot be recompiled.
+For more information see https://github.com/ArduCAM/MIPI_Camera.
 Install my version of the Python libary available at [ArducamPython](https://github.com/hstarmans/Arducampython).

 <!--